matplotlib/matplotlib/INSTALL.rst

 Matplotlib depends on `FreeType <https://www.freetype.org/>`_ (>= 2.3), a
 font rendering library, and on `Qhull <http://www.qhull.org/>`_ (>= 2015.2),
 a library for computing triangulations.
-By default, Matplotlib downloads and builds its own copy of FreeType, and uses its own copy of Qhull.
+By default, Matplotlib downloads and builds its own copy of FreeType (this is necessary to run the test suite, because different versions of FreeType rasterize characters differently), and uses its own copy of Qhull.

 To force Matplotlib to use a copy of FreeType or Qhull already installed in your system, create a :file:`setup.cfg` file with the following contents: